-We must point out that the ritual process of staying overnight allowed us to overcome the initial distrust of the locals and also to surpass the "journalistic" and "neo-folklore" visions so typical as an interpretation of life in rural areas.
-After a time, people from the village of Paredes do Rio knew us better than they knew the engineers of the Parque Nacional da Peneda Gerês, which reveals the distance between subject-object of development practiced by some institutions (Escobar, 1995).
+We must point out that the ritual process of staying overnight allowed us to overcome the initial distrust of the locals and also to surpass the 'journalistic' and 'neo-folklore' visions so typical as an interpretation of life in rural areas.
+After a time, people from the village of Paredes do Rio knew us better than they knew the engineers of the Parque Nacional da Peneda Gerês, something very significant of the distance between subject-object of development practised by some institutions (Escobar: 1995).

-The Festa da Malhada and the Rota dos Artesãos were celebrated on August 10 and 11, 2002, under the organization of the Board of Covelães Parish and the Association of Paredes do Rio, together with the cooperation of the Parque Nacional da Peneda-Gerês and the Ecomuseu do Barroso.
+The Festa da Malhada and the Rota dos Artesãos were celebrated on the 10th and 11th of August 2002, under the organization of the Board of Covelães Parish and the Association of Paredes do Rio, together with the cooperation of the Parque Nacional da Peneda-Gerês and the Ecomuseu do Barroso.
 By participating in the festival, the locals harvested the crops and participated in the treshing of the rye; they celebrated their identity and interpreted their culture to friends and visitors.
-The village inhabitants conscientiously avoided the simple neo-folklore vision of the event, not dressing as in the old times but in modern clothes, defending their right to a worthy cultural change.
-In the two days of celebration we could observe and participate in the mowing, in the "carrada da messe," in the "emedar da messe," in the threshing, and in the rota dos artesãos.
-In these activities, the participation and the involvement of the community had already been intense for some weeks; strengthened even more by our fieldwork, which converted the traditional "objects of research" into subjects and agents of the inquiry process.
-At this point, we want to criticize the emptiness of concepts such as "participation" and "community involvement" that are often equated with the number of spectators or visitors (Herrero Prieto et al., 2001) and sometimes with the simple delivery of objects to the museum.
+The village inhabitants conscientiously avoided the simple neofolklore vision of the event, not dressing as in the old times but in modern clothes, defending their right to a worthy cultural change.
+In the two days of celebration we could observe and participate in the mowing, in the 'carrada da messe', in the 'emedar da messe', in the threshing and in the rota dos artesãos.
+In these activities, the participation and the involvement of the community had already been intense for some weeks; strengthened even more by our fieldwork, which converted the traditional 'objects of research' into subjects and agents of the inquiry process.
+At this point, we want to criticise the emptiness of concepts such as 'participation' and 'community involvement' that are often equated with the number of spectators or visitors46 and other times with the simple delivery of objects to the museum.